The Chicago Reporter is looking for a talented and visionary editor-in-chief.

 ● Bachelor’s degree.

-● A minimum of 15 years of journalism experience in digital and print, including at least five years as an assigning editor and manager and experience as a coach and mentor to journalists with limited experience.
+● At least 7 to 10 years of journalism experience in digital and print, including at least five years as an assigning editor and manager and experience as a coach and mentor to journalists with limited experience.

 ● Demonstrated ability to craft narrative stories, manage long-term projects, edit investigative reporting projects, and report or edit stories about communities of color with authority.